Papiamento: Present status

 Papiamento is spoken in all aspects of society throughout Aruba, Curaçao and Bonaire.

 Papiamento has been an official language of Aruba since May 2003.
 In the former Netherlands Antilles, Papiamento was made an official language on 7 March 2007.
-After the dissolution of the Netherlands Antilles, Papiamento's official status was confirmed in the newly formed Caribbean Netherlands.
-Also, 150,000 Antillians (mostly from Curaçao) live in the Netherlands and speak their mother language, Papiamento, fluently.
-Some Papiamento is also spoken on Sint Maarten and the Paraguaná Peninsula of Venezuela.
+After the dissolution of the Netherlands Antilles on 10 October 2010, Papiamento's official status was confirmed in the newly formed Caribbean Netherlands.

 Venezuelan Spanish and American English are constant influences today.
 Code-switching and lexical borrowing from Spanish, Dutch and English among native speakers is common.
 This is considered as a threat to the development of the language because of the loss of the authentic and Creole "feel" of Papiamento.

 Many immigrants from Latin America and the Caribbean choose to learn Papiamento because it is more practical in daily life on the islands.
 For Spanish-speakers, it is easier to learn than Dutch, because Papiamento uses many Spanish and Portuguese words.

 The first opera in Papiamento, adapted by Carel De Haseth from his novel Katibu di Shon, was performed at the Stadsschouwburg in Amsterdam on 1 July 2013, commemorating the 150th anniversary of the ending of slavery in the Dutch Caribbean.

 Old Papiamento texts

 The Papiamento language originates from about 1650.
 The oldest Papiamento texts that have been preserved are written letters.
-In the following three letters you can see that words changed and the spelling then was more conform the Dutch spelling.
-Some words are no longer in use and replaced by others.
-But the basis of Papiamento did not change much.
+In the following three letters it can be seen that the words changed and the spelling became closer to the Dutch spelling.
+Although some words are no longer in use, the basis of Papiamento did not change much.